 Congratulations to the winners of this year’s MPP and MIA master’s thesis poster exhibition.

-On 18-19 May, all graduating MPP and MIA students presented their thesis projects in a poster exhibition.
+On 18-19 May, all graduating Master of Public Policy and Master of International Affairs students presented their thesis projects in a poster exhibition.
 A poster jury awarded prizes for the three best posters, and the winners were presented by MIA and MPP Director Mark Hallerberg.

 And the winners are …